The deadline for the last round of applications is May 31st, don't miss it and embark on your architectural journey!

 Which deadlines should I keep an eye on?

 - ARCHIP round – to evaluate whether you are eligible for Erasmus+ experience and the financial support.
 Deadlines can be found on top of this page.

 - Partner institution's round – once we nominate you, you'll receive an e-mail from the partner school with instructions on how to apply and when the deadline is.
 Deadlines differ a lot – the earliest are usually in the UK and Scandinavia.

 The application forms can be found below in a pdf format.
 Please fill them and either deliver them to Matěj or Marianna at the office in person or send them via e-mail to our international office.
 Please, stick to the deadlines since they were designed according to the requirements of our partner universities.

-Please make sure to fill in your preferred partner university.
-If you are unsure which may suit you the best, visit the respective websites or come ask.
+Please make sure to fill in your preferred partner university (the order does matter).
+If you are unsure which may suit you the best, see your options at our website, visit the websites of respective univerisities or come ask.